+TABLE OF CONTENTS

+Page

-About the Meeting
+About the Meeting 1

-Proposal One - Election of Directors
+Proposal One - Election of Directors 5

-Director Compensation
+Director Compensation 14

-Security Ownership of Certain Beneficial Owners and Management
+Security Ownership of Certain Beneficial Owners and Management 17

-Section 16(a) Beneficial Ownership Reporting Compliance
+Section 16(a) Beneficial Ownership Reporting Compliance 19

-Executive Officers of the Company
+Executive Officers of the Company 19

-Compensation Discussion and Analysis
+Compensation Discussion and Analysis 20

-Compensation Committee Report
+Compensation Committee Report 40

-Executive Compensation
+Executive Compensation 41

-Equity Compensation Plan Information
+Equity Compensation Plan Information 48

+Proposal Two - Approval of Proposed Amendment to the TTM Technologies, Inc. 2014 Incentive Compensation Plan 49

+Proposal Three - Approval of Proposed Amendment to the TTM Technologies, Inc. Certificate of Incorporation 55

-Proposal Two - Ratification of Appointment of Independent Registered Public Accounting Firm
+Proposal Four - Ratification of Appointment of Independent Registered Public Accounting Firm 57

-Report of the Audit Committee of the Board of Directors

-Certain Relationships and Related Transactions
+Certain Relationships and Related Transactions 60

-Electronic Availability of Proxy Statement and 2014 Annual Report
+Electronic Availability of Proxy Statement and 2015 Annual Report 60

-Stockholder Proposals for Our 2016 Annual Meeting
+Stockholder Proposals for Our 2017 Annual Meeting 61

-Other Matters
+Other Matters 62

+Form of Amendment to the TTM Technologies, Inc. 2014 Incentive Compensation Plan A-1

+Form of Certificate of Amendment to the Certificate of Incorporation of TTM Technologies, Inc. B-1

-TTM TECHNOLOGIES, INC. 2015 ANNUAL MEETING OF STOCKHOLDERS
+TTM TECHNOLOGIES, INC. 2016 ANNUAL MEETING OF STOCKHOLDERS